scc416/survey-scam/README.md

 # Survey Scam

+A web page that displays a form.
+The design is inspired by online survey scam.
-This webpage is one of my project for [Responsive Web Design Certification](https://www.freecodecamp.org/learn/responsive-web-design/) on [freeCodeCamp](https://www.freecodecamp.org/): [Build a Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form).
+This web page is one of my project for [Responsive Web Design Certification](https://www.freecodecamp.org/learn/responsive-web-design/) on [freeCodeCamp](https://www.freecodecamp.org/): [Build a Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form).
 The design is inspired by online survey scams.

 ## Table of Content